XiaoYiWeio/Chater-painting-/README.md

 # Chater-painting-
-image to ASCII code AND play a short video by falshing  ASCII imgae
+image to ASCII code AND play a short video by falshing  ASCII imgae.

+There is many more intresting things in the program.
+For example
+鸡你太美